 Fees payable by you if you withdraw from or interrupt your studies

 If you wish to withdraw from your programme, we recommend discussing this with your Programme Leader first to make sure this is the best course of action for you – sometimes just talking an issue or problem through can help to clarify what you need or want to do.
 If you still wish to withdraw, you must complete the form found at withdrawing from or suspending study.
 Read the Withdrawal and Interrupt Tuition Fee Charging Policy (see download above), and post or take this form in person to your Faculty Office.
-Please note, if you wish to email this form we'll only accept it if sent from your Plymouth University student email account as proof of signature.
+Please note, if you wish to email this form we'll only accept it if sent from your University of Plymouth student email account as proof of signature.
 If this form is not completed, your tuition fee liability may increase.